GauthamramRavichandran/MasterBot/ThePain_Readme.md

 to your bot on telegram.

-Except yoou shouldnt use a name more than once, you can use everything as name.
+Except you shouldnt use a name more than once, you can use everything as name.

 You can list all commands by sending "`/help`" to your bot on telegram.